clearpath-docs/heron-sphinx-tutorials/doc/description.rst

 Accessories
 ------------

 Heron has a suite of optional payloads called accessories.
-These payloads can be enabled and placed on Herib using environment variables specified at the time the `xacro <http://wiki.ros.org/xacro>`_ is rendered to URDF.
+These payloads can be enabled and placed on Heron using environment variables specified at the time the `xacro <http://wiki.ros.org/xacro>`_ is rendered to URDF.
 Available accessory vars are:

 .. raw:: html